-This thorough yet easy to use Tax Calculator will make light work of calculating the amount of take home pay you should have after all deductions have been considered.
+Our UK Tax Calculator will make light work of calculating the amount of take home pay you should have after all income tax deductions have been considered.

 An accurate breakdown of your pay is provided by incorporating the calculations for the following common pay allowances and deductions: